 It is because her mother is not Chinese.

-She talked about how she pities her mother a lot as she watches her cry and suffer under her in-laws.
+She talked about how she pities her mother a lot as she watches her cry and suffers under her in-laws.

-We were staying in their veranda when her grandmother arrived.
+We were staying on their veranda when her Grandmother arrived.

-I don’t know how to reply, so my girlfriend replied for me.
+I don’t know how to reply, so my girlfriend replied to me.